radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 Congratulations!
 You've completed your first RAD-Seq assembly.
 Now you can try applying what you've learned to assemble your own real data.
-Please consult the [ipyrad online documentation](http://ipyrad.readthedocs.io) for details about many of the more powerful features of ipyrad including reference sequence mapping, assembly branching, and the extensive `analysis` toolkit, which includes extensive downstream analysis tools for such things as clustering and population assignment, phylogenetic tree inference, quartet-based species tree
+Please consult the [ipyrad online documentation](http://ipyrad.readthedocs.io) for details about many of the more powerful features of ipyrad, including reference sequence mapping, assembly branching, and the extensive `analysis` toolkit, which includes extensive downstream analysis tools for such things as clustering and population assignment, phylogenetic tree inference, quartet-based species tree